oklahomer/p5-Facebook-OpenGraph/README.md

 ### `$fb->gen_appsecret_proof`

-Generate signature for appsecret\_proof parameter.
+Generates signature for appsecret\_proof parameter.
 This method is called in `request()` if `$self-`use\_appsecret\_proof> is set.
 See [http://facebook-docs.oklahome.net/archives/52097348.html](http://facebook-docs.oklahome.net/archives/52097348.html) for Japanese Info.

+### `$fb->js_cookie_name`

+Generates and returns the name of cookie that is set by JS SDK on client side login.
+This value can be parsed as signed request and the parsed data structure contains 'code' to exchange for acess token.
+See `get_user_token_by_cookie()` for detail.

 ### `$fb->create_response($http_status_code, $http_status_message, \@response_headers, $response_content)`